Written by NexDoor Editorial Team | Reviewed by NexDoor Advisory Team | May 2026

 1. Down Payment

-For all private property purchases, the maximum loan is 75% of the purchase price or valuation — whichever is lower.
+For a typical private property purchase with no outstanding housing loan, the maximum loan is 75% of the purchase price or valuation, whichever is lower.
 The remaining 25% is your down payment.

 | Component | Amount (on $2M condo) | Paid By |